razansu23-meet/Flask-Forms-with-Images-Lab/README.md

 3. In `add_post.html`, you have a form that contains an input called caption and a submit button:
     - **Add** the required line to the form tag to be able to accept images.
-    - **Add** an input that you can upload images to.
+    - **Create** an input that you can upload images to.

+4. Check the `UPLOAD_FOLDER` and see if the needed folder in static are there, if no create them.

 Now, after you're done with setting up the profile info, let's display our posts!

-3. In `main.py` theres a variable called `posts`, it's a dictionary that has image links as *Keys*, and post captions as *Values*!
-    - Pass `posts` to `index.html`, and display each post correctly!
-    - *Hint: hmmm.. how can we **loop** through these posts and show them on the page?*
-    - *Feel free* to change the dictionary keys and values to create your own Instagram profile!

 ##### That's so cool!
 You have just created your first advanced flask application!
 ##### Call an Instructor/TA to check your completed tasks